Have questions? We're here.

 Upon arriving at the airport, a team from Crucero Amazonas will welcome you to the city of Iquitos.
 A bus will transport you to the boarding port, where you will board an auxiliary boat that will take you to spend the next eight days at your home away from home on board the Crucero Amazonas.

 Once on board, settle into your room.
 Then, head to the third deck for the captain's and crew's welcome and a brief explanation of safety and evacuation protocols.
 As you begin your journey from the Nanay River to the Amazon River in the direction of Tamshiyacu, take a tour of the ship's common areas.
-As you navigate, the team will talk about the variety of highly nutritious fruits that the Amazon offers, rich in protein, fiber, iron, and vitamins, such as the Breadfruit Tree, camu camu, aguaje, macambo, aguaymanto, Cocona, passion fruit, lúcuma, coffee, cocoa, etc. To kick off this tropical fruit lesson, try a refreshing passion fruit sour as your settle into your new home.
+As you navigate, the team will talk about the variety of highly nutritious fruits that the Amazon offers, rich in protein, fiber, iron, and vitamins, such as the Breadfruit Tree, camu camu, aguaje, macambo, aguaymanto, Cocona, passion fruit, lúcuma, coffee, cocoa, etc. To kick off this tropical fruit lesson, try a refreshing passion fruit sour as you settle into your new home.

 The onboard chef and his team will pamper your palate with an exquisite gastronomic experience, using ingredients that the Amazon pantry provides, depending on the season.

 The Tamshiyacu Tahuayo Communal Reserve is an excellent location to see wildlife and plants in their native environments.
 Upon the ships arrival, prepare to go on an excursion in Tamshiyacu Creek in search of local species of birds, monkeys, sloths, caimans, fish, and dolphins.
 Be sure not to miss the beauty of your first evening's sunset in the Amazon.
+Overnight in Tamshiyacu.

-Day 2: Yarapa River | Ucayali & Marañón Confluence
+Day 2: Yarapa River | Ucayali & Marañon Confluence

 • 1 Breakfast, 1 Lunch, 1 Dinner

-Day 3: Puerto Miguel | San José de Paranapura | Nauta
+Day 3: Puerto Miguel | San Jose de Paranapuras | Nauta

 Day 4: Nauta Caño